mejiaj/mejiaj/src/pages/blog/post/color-tokens-oklab.md

 ### Implementing OKLab

-The `okchl()` function allows you to set colors in a way that's similar to HSLA or RGBA, but more intuitive.
+The `oklch()` function allows you to set colors in a way that's similar to HSLA or RGBA, but more intuitive.
 The setup is:

 1. **Lightness**: number or percentage.
 1. **Chroma**: number or percentage, the amount of color.